graff012/quiz-platform/API_EXAMPLES.md

 # 📡 API Examples

-Complete examples for testing all endpoints.
+complete examples for testing all endpoints.

 ## 🔐 Authentication